anuragxorma/BiPoClassification/README.md

 - **Features**: Spatial coordinates, energy levels, decay time intervals, and calculated distances between detected events.
 - **Labels**: True Bi–Po events (Bi-214, Po-214, Bi-212, Po-212), Background (both internal and external)

+## Data Structure

+The dataset used for this project contains events from both the BiPo-214 and BiPo-212 decay chains.
+Due to the nature of the data, the chains were separated for the training of the models.
+This separation results in some events being classified as belonging to both chains.
+As a result, statistical methods will need to be developed to distinguish these overlapping classifications.

+One of the plans for the near future is to identify events that are classified as both BiPo-214 and BiPo-212, and devise a method to properly distinguish between them.

+For more detailed information about the structure of the dataset, including the specific features, labels, and preprocessing steps, please refer to the README file located in the `Shared_dir` directory of the repository.

 ## Methods

 ### Data Preparation